lizzieanthony/Recipe-Share/README.md

 6. Run `npm install`
 7. Run `npm start`

-The website should open up in a new browser tab at `http://localhost:3000`
+The website should open up in a new browser tab at `http://localhost:3000` with the db.json data in `http://localhost:3001`.